Importance

 In the event that a violation of the Business Code of Conduct is confirmed, AOT shall take disciplinary action and impose penalties on the responsible party in accordance with the Company’s regulations.
 The Corporate Compliance and Anti – Corruption Department is responsible for analyzing the root causes, reviewing relevant processes to prevent recurrence, and reporting on compliance with the Business Code of Conduct to the relevant committees, including the Audit Committee, the Corporate Governance Committee, and the Board of Directors of AOT.

-In addition, AOT has established a policy to integrate corporate governance, risk management, and compliance (GRC) into a unified framework in order to elevate its organizational management to align with international best practices.
+In addition, AOT has established an integrate corporate governance, risk management, and compliance (GRC) policy in order to elevate its organizational management to align with international best practices.
 This integration ensures that all departments, systems, processes, personnel, and data are aligned systematically, enabling AOT to achieve its defined strategies, objectives, and targets while also taking into account the expectations of its stakeholders.

 AOT's Support Policy